dansuh17/gedController/README.md

 Particularly this version of program is targeted for streaming the WSOF broadcast.

-It includes the main rest page('/') which will be the default view for one of the screens in the WSOF broadcast.

-The app also includes the overlay page that will be attached on top of the mobile streaming view, in order to enable user interaction.
+It includes the main rest page('/') which will be the default view for one of the screens in the WSOF broadcast, as well as the overlay page that will be attached on top of the mobile streaming view, in order to enable user interaction.

 ## Components
 This application contains: